GEOS-DEV/GEOS/src/docs/sphinx/UserGuide/ExternalMesh.rst

 Mesh organization
 -----------------

 The mesh can be divided in several regions.
-These regions are intended to support different physics or to define different constitutives properties.
+These regions are intended
+to support different physics or to define different constitutive properties.

 - For the GMSH file format, the regions are defined using the `elementary geometrical tags`_ provided by GMSH